RN to BSN Nursing Program

 2016-2017 Cohort 91%

 *% of Cohort Graduated Within 150% of Expected Time

-The RN to BSN program at Samuel Merritt University is accredited by the Commission on Collegiate Nursing Education (CCNE), 655 K Street, NW, Suite 750, Washington, DC 20001.
-Direct contact information for CCNE staff is accessed via the American Association of Colleges of Nursing (AACN) Staff Directory.
+The baccalaureate degree program in nursing at Samuel Merritt University is accredited by the Commission on Collegiate Nursing Education, 655 K Street NW, Suite 750, Washington, DC., 20001.

 Initial Accreditation Date: April 21, 2001